espiox/pocket-betas/README.md

 | Ghosts’n Goblins          | [jtgng](https://github.com/jotego/jtbin/blob/master/pocket/zips/jotego.jtgng.zip)            | 2nd December 2022   |           |

-## These cores all have weird names in my Pocket menu!
-If you want your JT cores to have more accurate names, manufacturer info and images, there's a few easy ways to fix that:
-* [Pupdate](https://github.com/mattpannella/pupdate) and [Pocket Updater](https://github.com/RetroDriven/Pocket_Updater) include a setting to automatically correct JT platform names when installing.
-* [Pocket Sync](https://github.com/neil-morrison44/pocket-sync) can download pre-made platform metadata and images; it's also the easiest way to manually edit platform info, or make your own images.
-* Dyreschlock's [Platform Overrides repo](https://github.com/dyreschlock/pocket-platform-images) has a bunch of great pre-made platform info files and images for current and future JT cores that you can drag and drop onto your SD card (also available via Pocket Sync, see above).

  _I'm not associated with Jotego, aside from being a Patreon supporter.
 If you have an issue/request for this page, please [raise an issue](https://github.com/espiox/pocket-betas/issues) and I'll look into it.
 If you have issues with installing cores, check [this article by Jotego](https://www.patreon.com/posts/unplayable-only-92457856)._